GNA University B.Tech Admissions 2026

 100% Placement Assistance | Avail Merit Scholarships | Highest CTC 43 LPA

-The VITEEE 2026 exam is scheduled from 28th April to 3rd May 2026.
-The exam will be held in multiple shifts every day.
-As the exam is held on several days and several shifts, the most common question that comes to students' minds is which shifts have been the most difficult.
+The VITEEE 2026 exam was conducted from 28th April to 3rd May 2026.
+The exam was held in multiple shifts every day.
+As the exam was held on several days and several shifts, the most common question that comes to students' minds is which shifts have been the most difficult.
 This article provides you with everything you need: shift-wise difficulty, student reactions, subject-wise analysis, and the VITEEE 2026 toughest shift, all in one place.
-Since the exam is still ongoing, we will be updating this page after every shift so you always get the latest information.
 Bookmark this page and keep checking back for real-time updates.

 This Story also Contains